KooiInc/es-string-fiddler/README.md

 # (chainable) String extensions using ES Proxy

-`es-string-fiddler` is a utility module adding some nifty properties/methods to regular ECMAScript (ES) strings (String Objects).
-It uses ES [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) for that.
+`es-string-fiddler` is a utility module adding some nifty properties/methods to regular ECMAScript (ES) strings.
+  It is actually a modified `String` constructor using ES [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to create `String` instances with extra functionality.

 The module is programmed using a [class free object oriented](https://depth-first.com/articles/2019/03/04/class-free-object-oriented-programming) coding style.

 Properties and/or methods (either native or extensions) returning a string can be [chained](https://www.geeksforgeeks.org/method-chaining-in-javascript/).